madflow/jquery-slugify/README.md

 ## Getting Started

-You can install the plugin using Bower
+You can install the plugin using Bower:

     bower install jquery-slugify